 The C-17 is a large strategic transport aircraft capable of carrying 77,000 kilograms (169,776 pounds) of cargo over 4,450 kilometres (2,400 nautical miles) and is able to operate in difficult environments and austere conditions.

 The planes are configured and equipped to the same general standard as C-17s operated by the US Air Force.
 The crews and support personnel are trained for mission profiles and standards agreed by the countries.

 These strategic lift aircraft are used to meet national requirements, but could also be allocated for NATO, United Nations and European Union operations and missions, or for other international purposes based on a participating country’s request.
 During the COVID-19 pandemic, participating countries have used the capability to airlift urgently needed medical supplies and equipment.

-The participants include 10 NATO Allies (Bulgaria, Estonia, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia and the United States) and two NATO partner countries (Finland and Sweden).
+The participants include 11 NATO Allies (Bulgaria, Estonia, Finland, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia and the United States) and Invitee Sweden.
 Membership in the airlift fleet remains open to other countries upon agreement by the consortium members.

 The Multinational SAC Steering Board has the overall responsibility for the governance and oversight of the programme and formulates its requirements.
 The NATO Airlift Management Programme provides administrative support to the Heavy Airlift Wing at Pápa Airbase.

 - On 12 September 2006, a Letter of Intent to launch contract negotiations was publicly released by 13 NATO countries.
 In the intervening period, Finland and Sweden joined the consortium and NATO participation evolved to the current 10 members.